Skip to main content

 Health Insurance

 All PA students are required to have health insurance throughout their two years of the program.
 Students are to complete the Coverage Selection Form to either elect or decline the insurance that Northwestern University offers.
 Proof of University or other health insurance coverage must be provided to the PA program.
-See the Health Services-Chicago website for more information.
+See the Student Health Service-Chicago website for more information.

 Health Requirements for Admitted Students